 "Have you noticed the chaos onstage?"
-She crossed her arms and looked at Kurt like she expected him to fix it.
+Arms crossing over her chest, she gave Kurt a hard look, like she expected him to get right up and fix it.
 Sue seemed to expect him to fix everything.

 "I was told Anderson injured himself and his understudy is filling in.
 What's the problem?"
 Kurt's hands were busy again with the delicate lace.

 "The problem is the show opens in four weeks and our star is home in bed instead of rehearsing!"